 Fortified Soymilk: Like nonfat cow’s milk, unsweetened fortified soymilks are also a best choice because you’re getting all the key nutrients that are in cow’s milk – calcium, vitamins D, B-12, and protein – and none of the artery-clogging saturated fat.

-Soymilk might be a better choice if you’re watching your sodium.
+Soymilk is be a better choice if you’re watching your sodium.
 It contains 30-46% less sodium than cow’s milk – about 70 mg compared to 100-130 mg.

 Almond Milk and Rice Milk: Unsweetened dairy substitutes like almond and rice milks are good sources of calcium, vitamin D, and vitamin B-12, but only contain about two grams of protein (one quarter the amount that’s in soy and cow’s milk).